 Q4c1.
-Thinking about local sources of news and information across TV, radio and online, would you say that in the LAST WEEK you have used them more than before the coronavirus outbreak?
+Thinking about local sources of news and information across TV, radio and online, would you say that in the LAST WEEK you have used them more than before the Coronavirus outbreak?

 - 1. A lot more

 - 2. A little more

 - 3. About the same

+- 4. A little less

+- 5. A lot less

-- 4. Don't use
+- 6. Don't use

-ASK ALL RESPONDENTS GETTING INFORMATION/NEWS ABOUT THE CORONA OUTBREAK SINGLE CODE
+ASK ALL RESPONDENTS GETTING INFORMATION/NEWS ABOUT THE CORONA OUTBREAK Single code

+BASED ON ANSWERS SELECTED AT Q3a

+ROTATE ORDER

 Q5.
-Using the following scale from 1 to 5, where 1 is do not trust at all and 5 is trust completely, how much do you trust the following sources for information/news about coronavirus?
+Using the following scale from 1 to 5, where 1 is do not trust at all and 5 is trust completely, how much do you trust the following sources for information/news about Coronavirus?

-Q6a Thinking about the coronavirus situation and the information and news you need to manage your daily life, to what extent are you relying on people that you know/people in your local area/people on social media to give you the information you need compared to the media/official sources?
+Q6a Thinking about the Coronavirus situation and the information and news you need to manage your daily life, to what extent are you relying on people that you know/people in your local area/people on social media to give you the information you need compared to the media/official sources?